-In conclusion, creating impactful content marketing in emerging markets requires a deep understanding of your target audience, applying the power of storytelling, thinking about how to organize your content, a strong visual identity and continuous measurement and refinement.
+In conclusion, creating impactful content marketing in emerging markets requires a deep understanding of your target audience. you must apply the power of storytelling and think about how to organize your content. all while creating a strong visual identity and continuous measurement and refinement.
 By following these five steps you should be off to a good start and they should help ensure that your content marketing efforts are making a real impact and helping your business grow.

 About the author

 Lars Anthonisen is the Global Vice President of Marketing at Httpool by Aleph.

 With nearly two decades of international experience in the Internet and media industry, his passion lies at the intersection of technology and marketing.
 His career spans across the globe – from Europe to the emerging markets in Asia – from early stage start-ups to large organizations, providing him with an in-depth understanding of marketing, sales and business development across cultures and industries.